DScheglov/di-tory/docs/concepts.md

 and implementation.
 The module builder serves as the composition root for the module.

-In the example above, the `App` object is a module builder:
+In the [Getting Started Example](./../examples/getting-started/), the `App` object is a module builder:

 ```ts
 const App = Module()